eclipse-pass/pass-documentation/developer-documentation/notification-service/ns-new-institution.md

 **NOTE:** The AWS ID and key should only be used for testing and in production this should be managed through IAM roles.

-You can also download the [Pass Support source code](https://github.com/eclipse-pass/pass-support/releases) and build NS module to get the NS JAR file that can be invoked by running:
+You can also download the [Pass Support source code](https://github.com/eclipse-pass/pass-support/releases) and build the NS module to get the NS JAR file that can be invoked by running:

 ```shell
 java -Dpass.notification.configuration=file:/ns-config/ns-config-json.json -Daws.region=us-east-1 -Daws.accessKeyId={YOUR_ID} -Daws.secretKey={YOUR_KEY} -jar pass-notification-service-exec.jar
 ```

 The arguments `pass.notification.configuration`, `aws.region=us-east-1`, `aws.accessKeyId`, and `aws.secretKey` are the
-minimum set to run the JAR; however a fully functional NS will depend on the fulfillment of the [prerequisites](#prerequisites).
+minimum set to run the JAR; however, a fully functional NS will depend on the fulfillment of the [prerequisites](#prerequisites).

 ## Supporting Other Types of Queue Services